-- 1. Read, write, and speak standard English. - 2.
+- To achieve this goal, students should: - 1.
+Read, write, and speak standard English. - 2.
 Analyze written, spoken, and nonverbal messages from a variety of disciplines; and - 3.
 Understand and practice rhetorical techniques and styles by writing and by giving oral presentations